EVERY STORY HAS

-It was mid-October when we decided to pack up our Honda Element and take a late fall camping trip.
+We decided to pack up our Honda Element and take a late fall camping trip.
 The aspen leaves were peaking and we wanted to have one last mountain bike adventure before packing them away for winter.

-We arrived Friday afternoon and found our camp spot, pitched the tent, then took a short trip back to Durango for pizza and beer and to map our adventure for the next day.
+We arrived Friday afternoon and found our camp spot, pitched the tent, then took a short trip back to Durango for pizza and beer and to map out our adventure for the next day.

-At the farthest point of the ride, the weather turned nasty and we found ourselves underprepared for a cold, wet ride.
-When we finally limped into camp we were beat, emotionally and mentally, and retreated into the tent for the rest of the afternoon and evening while the storm got progressively worse.
+At the farthest, highest point of the ride, the weather turned foul and we found ourselves under prepared for a cold, wet ride back to camp.
+When we finally limped in, we were beat, emotionally and mentally.
+We retreated into the tent for the rest of the late afternoon and evening while the storm got progressively worse.

 Then, during the long drive home, we had an idea.